Letters from Lodi

-When all is said in done, the reason why Lodi has become America's largest winegrowing region is because wine grapes grow well here.
+When all is said in done, the reason why Lodi has become America's largest winegrowing region is that wine grapes grow well here.
 Something that is, simply, a matter of terroir, or natural factors giving resulting wines their "sense of place."

 Three Predominant Soils

-The Delta influenced Mediterranean climate of Lodi's watershed terroir is complimented by classic well drained soils ranging from deep sandy loam soils to shallow sandy clay loam terraces and rolling hillsides of gravelly or cobbled clay — optimizing the type of vine health that has enabled the region to cultivate thousands of acres of old (over 50 years) to ancient (over 100 years) vine plantings, most of it on their own (i.e. ungrafted) rootstocks.
+The Delta-influenced Mediterranean climate of Lodi's watershed terroir is complimented by classic well-drained soils ranging from deep sandy loam soils to shallow sandy clay loam terraces and rolling hillsides of gravelly or cobbled clay — optimizing the type of vine health that has enabled the region to cultivate thousands of acres of old (over 50 years) to ancient (over 100 years) vine plantings, most of it on their own (i.e. ungrafted) rootstocks.

 In 2006, the TTB (Alcohol and Tobacco Tax and Trade Bureau) approved the usage of seven new American Viticultural Areas, all falling within the broader Lodi AVA: Alta Mesa, Borden Ranch, Clements Hills, Cosumnes River, Jahant, Mokelumne River and Sloughhouse.

-Climatically, all seven of these nested AVAs are defined by Lodi's Mediterranean climate, marked largely by Region IV Winkler scale growing degree-days, and consistent growing season diurnal shifts (i.e. night temperatures dipping into the lower 50°s) — factors that are conducive to fresh, natural acid balances in grapes, and tantamout to why Lodi became such a widely planted wine region.
+Climatically, all seven of these nested AVAs are defined by Lodi's Mediterranean climate, marked largely by Region IV Winkler scale growing degree-days, and consistent growing season diurnal shifts (i.e. night temperatures dipping into the lower 50°s) — factors that are conducive to fresh, natural acid balances in grapes, and tantamount to why Lodi became such a widely planted wine region.